Dual Career Research

 TASS Potential: Schools Project

 TASS Potential is a pilot scheme in partnership with Teesside University and Canterbury Christ Church University to recognise and support talent in schools.
-The project will provide a valuable introduction to the services that are part of a TASS Award through bespoke workshops for youngsters aged 11 to 16.
-The universities will be working with four schools respectively, and a total of 40 talented student athletes.
+The project provides a valuable introduction to the services that are part of a TASS Award through bespoke workshops for youngsters aged 11 to 16.
+The universities are working with four schools respectively, and a total of 40 talented student athletes.

 All athletes benefitting from the project have been identified as at the talent level for their age, and show potential in Olympic or Paralympic sports that are not traditionally supported in the schools’ sports programmes.
-Teaching will provide students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.
+Teaching provides students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.

 The long term goal of TASS Potential is to educate talented school children about balancing life as a student athlete and prepare them for a Dual Career.
-Teesside University will start delivering the programme in January 2017, with Canterbury expected to begin later in the year.
+Teesside University began delivering the programme in January 2017, with Canterbury Christ Church University following suit in March.

 Ladies European Tour Project

 We’re currently working with the Ladies European Tour (LET) to create a Dual Career Advice Service for players on tour.
 The project is in progress following a TASS visit to the ISPS Handa Ladies European Masters in September 2016.

 British Army Partnership

 TASS has teamed up with the British Army to provide support services to a total of 32 talented army athletes.

 Launched in September 2016, the project follows a pilot scheme in boxing and shooting, and now covers a variety of sports at a number of TASS Delivery Sites, as well as from a TASS Army Hub based in Aldershot.

 Backed by TASS alumna Major Heather Stanning, the partnership means the Scheme works closely with the Army Elite Sport Programme (AESP) in supporting a selection of the army’s top athletes.

 LTA Player-Coach Programme

 The Player-Coach Programme has been running since January 2016 in partnership with the Lawn Tennis Association (LTA) and is supporting five talented tennis players in 2017/18.

 The athletes are all currently competing on an international circuit whilst studying to qualify up to Level 4 LTA coaching qualification.